-Computer-assisted brain training has generated significant interest, even though evidence of its effect on cognition in areas other than those being specifically trained remains elusive.105 Since conventional training can enhance higher cognitive functions (for example, decision-making and reasoning), it should be possible to adapt computer-assisted brain training to enhance general cognition.
+Computer-assisted brain training has generated significant interest, even though evidence of its effect on cognition in areas other than those being specifically trained remains elusive.
+Since conventional training can enhance higher cognitive functions (for example, decision-making and reasoning), it should be possible to adapt computer-assisted brain training to enhance general cognition.
 In the coming decades, blending computer-assisted brain training with conventional training could become highly effective, especially in organisations and groups that have the necessary processes for evaluating and adapting training.
-Although there is some evidence to suggest that brain training applications improve cognition it is not clear they lead to lasting improvements.106 Similarly, the benefit of brain training in practical settings and for improving general intelligence has also been questioned.107
+Although there is some evidence to suggest that brain training applications improve cognition it is not clear they lead to lasting improvements.
+Similarly, the benefit of brain training in practical settings and for improving general intelligence has also been questioned.
+The computer of the proving general intelligence has also been questioned.